-Point Loma was one of the first neighborhoods in San Diego.
-It’s home to Cabrillo Monument, which is the second most visited national monument only exceeded by the Statue of Liberty.
+Point Loma is at the southwestern most point of the United States of America.
+It’s also home to Cabrillo Monument, which is the second most visited national monument only exceeded by the Statue of Liberty.
 Here too is picturesque Shelter Island, which is home to yacht clubs, great fishing as well as the San Diego Sports Arena.
 Not to be overlooked is the fabulous Liberty Station, which is fast becoming the place for dining, shopping, and cultural events in the arts district.

 Liberty Station, which was once the nation’s largest Naval Training Center has been transformed into a shopping, dining, residential and recreational playground that is fast becoming the new place San Diegans love to explore.
 This 361-acre playground is a great discovery.
 Within Liberty Station are many must-see venues including the Arts District Liberty Station.